Fignomenal Dwarf Fig Tree Is Perfect for Container Gardening

 A true dwarf fig tree, Fignomenal grows just 28 inches tall and wide, with a mounding habit.

-Ficus carica is native to the Mediterranean region.
-The cultivar Fignomenal ('PT-DF-14') was introduced to the gardening market by Monrovia in 2023.
+Origin: Ficus carica is native to the Mediterranean region.
+In 2023 Monrovia introduced the cultivar Fignomenal ('PT-DF-14') to the gardening market.

 Any fig tree needs full sun, good drainage, even watering and rich soil.
 They can be kept drier in fall and winter.
 Increase watering when the plant enters active growth in spring.
-Spring is also the time to apply a slow-release fertilizer.
+Also apply a slow-release fertilizer in spring.
 Thanks to its small size, Fignomenal dwarf fig tree does not require pruning and it can be kept in a container.

 This plant is hardy in USDA Zones 7 through 9.
 If grown in the ground in Zone 7, it will benefit from a winter mulch to protect the roots.
 In Zone 7 and colder zones, container-grown Fignomenal fig trees should be wintered in a sunny indoor space.